SxtBox/YouTube_CL_AIO_APIS/MP4_AIO_Player/README.md

 # Errors

-    At the moment api has problem only with Official Artist Channel Profiles
+    At the moment api has problem only with some Official Artist Channel Profiles in some profiles it works and in some it does not.
 <code>https://github.com/SxtBox/YouTube_CL_AIO_APIS/tree/main/MP4_AIO_Player/Screenshots/Error_Detect</code>

 # PHP INFO